Pouriya-Jahanbakhsh/emeter/README.md

 	Pids = processes(),
 	GetMemFoldFun =
 		fun(Pid, Acc) ->
-			%% I have to get process_info for every pid: case erlang:process_info(Pid, memory) of
+			%% I have to get process_info for each pid: case erlang:process_info(Pid, memory) of
 				{memory, M} when M > 102400 ->
 					[Pid|Acc];